esatterwhite/docker-workshop/01-images/01.1-dockerfile/README.md

 ```

 ### Assignment
-Create an image that prints an environemnt variable to stdout
+Create an image using any base OS, and create a container from starting a bash prompt